Comprehensive Legal Solutions When You Need Them Most

 After suffering an on-the-job construction accident, you may assume that workers’ compensation is your only recovery option.
 If your injury was caused by the negligence of someone other than your employer, however, you may be able to pursue damages through a third-party claim.

-At Palillo Law, we have more than 35 years of experience pursuing and recovering compensation for injury victims.
-Let our experience and passion for justice work for you.
+At Palillo Law, our attorneys have more than 40 years of experience pursuing and recovering compensation for injury victims.
+Third-party accidents are extremely confusing, and when they happen in construction projects, you are often left with far more questions than answers.
+Let our team’s experience and passion for justice work for you.

 Maximize Recovery Options